fedelopez/spring-react-pagination/README.md

 npx create-react-app web
 ```

+- Show how to start the app, make a quick update, stress the fact this is a dev server, not for deployment but for fast feedback loops
 - Show React app in project and go through quick overview of React app anatomy
-- Show how to install dependencies using `npm install`
-- Show how to start the app, start the fact this is a dev server, not for deployment but for fast feedback loops
 - Show how to build the app using `npm run build`
 - Show how the app gets injected in the `public/index.html` root div